Light neutral-meson production in pp collisions at $\mathbf{\sqrt{s}}$ = 13 TeV: Experimental setup

-The \ac{PHOS} is a homogeneous electromagnetic calorimeter made of lead tungstate crystals (PbWO$_4$) that functions as both absorber and scintillator~\cite{PHOS_TDR}.
+The \ac{PHOS} is a homogeneous electromagnetic calorimeter made of lead tungstate crystals (PbWO$_4$)~\cite{PHOS_TDR}.
 It covers a pseudorapidity range of $|\eta| < 0.12$ over $\Delta \varphi~=~70^{\circ}$ in azimuth.
 The detector is segmented into cells with $2.2 \times 2.2$ cm$^2$ corresponding to a coverage of $\Delta \eta \times \Delta \varphi$ $\approx$ 0.0048 $\times$ 0.0048.
 The high granularity and homogeneous design results in a better energy resolution compared to the \ac{EMC}.
 The energy resolution of the \ac{PHOS} can be parameterized with $\sigma_E~/E~=~1.3\%/E~\oplus~3.6\%/~\sqrt{E}~\oplus~1.1\%$, where $E$ is in units of \GeV.
+The total depth of the \ac{PHOS} is about 20 $X_{0}$.
 Details of the PHOS and its performance are described in~\cite{ALEKSANDROV2005169,PHOS_TDR,ALICE:2019cox}.

-The V0 detectors consist of two scintillator arrays (V0A and V0C) covering $2.8~<~\eta~<~5.1$ and $-3.7~<~\eta~<~-1.7$, respectively.
+The V0 detectors consist of two plastic scintillator arrays (V0A and V0C, referred to as V0M in combination) covering $2.8~<~\eta~<~5.1$ and $-3.7~<~\eta~<~-1.7$, respectively.
 The detectors provide a fast charged-particle multiplicity measurement in the forward region and as such are used to provide the \ac{MB} trigger, requiring a hit in both the V0A and V0C, in coincidence with a bunch crossing, as well as a multiplicity trigger.
 Additionally, the V0 detector is used as a multiplicity estimator in the forward and backward regions.